paulwarren/nzde/dict/G/README.md

-## golden oldie

- <i>n.</i> an elderly person

->  Some friends and I were having a meal and, as a change from the usual after-dinner debate on the splendour / swindle / benefit / threat / necessity / irrelevance of the Treaty of Waitangi, we got on to the golden-oldie topic of law-breaking on the roads. <i>(Aug 12, 1989,Listener (New Zealand Listener),37</i>)

->  <b>MANTELL</b> The three golden oldies looked up expectantly when he approached, nodded sagely when he told them police would be along shortly to take charge. <i>(1983,Murder to Burn,21</i>)

->  [Hdg] Charity gathering of golden oldies. <i>(Sep 7, 2000,Evening Post,3</i>)

->  We didn't understand golden oldies then and every day was like World War III. <i>(Oct 1, 1995,Sunday Star Times,B2</i>)

 ## Golden Oldie

  <i>n.</i> [1st Golden Oldies social rugbytournament organised in NZ in 1979 by Tom Johnson and Brian Craies on an idea of Craies for rugby players who must be over 35]